OSRAM Group: Modern Slavery Statement 2019

-This slavery and human trafficking statement has been published in accordance with section 54 (1) of the UK Modern Slavery Act 2015. lt sets out the steps OSRAM has taken during the 2016 financial year ending September 30th 2016 to identify and address modern slavery and trafficking risks.
+This slavery and human trafficking statement has been published in accordance with section 54 (1) of the UK Modern Slavery Act 2015.
+It sets out the steps OSRAM has taken during fiscal year 2019 (Oct.
+1, 2018-Sept 30, 2019), to identify and address modern slavery and trafficking risks.

-This statement is published on behalf of OSRAM Limited and the OSRAM Group.
-Although not all OSRAM group companies are subject to the Act, OSRAM takes a group-wide approach to its human rights commitments.
+This statement is published on behalf of OSRAM GmbH and the OSRAM Group.
+Although not all OSRAM Group companies are subject to the Act, OSRAM takes a group-wide approach to its human rights commitments.
 OSRAM GmbH is part of the OSRAM Group.
 OSRAM GmbH supplies products into the UK market through its UK-based subsidiary OSRAM Limited.
 OSRAM GmbH as well as OSRAM Limited are covered by OSRAM Group’s policy framework and management processes outlined below.

 2. Managing modern slavery risks at OSRAM